Did you know which country has the fastest mobile internet?

 Where Stands Pakistan?

 If we look at the Akamai’s “State of the Internet” report, there is a good news for Pakistanis.
 The country’s average internet speed has increased by over 150% in the past year; however, the speed itself is not something to be proud of, since it is just 3.4Mbps.

 The OpenSignal’s report reveals some interesting stats about Pakistan.
-34 percent smartphone users in Pakistan still rely on Wi-Fi, largely because of poor mobile internet.
+34 percent smartphone users in Pakistan still rely on Wi-Fi, largely because of the poor mobile internet.
 63.47% of the users have access to 3G or better service’s availability; the rate is 99% in South Korea.

 The average mobile internet speed in Pakistan is 3.3 Mbps, whereas Bangladesh has 3.7 Mbps, Nepal 3.75 Mbps, Iran has 5.13 Mbps and India has 5.3 Mbps.
-This should be an eye-opener for telecom operators, regulators and the government that are eyeing 5G services in the country.
+This should be an eye-opener for telecom operators, regulators and the government that is eyeing 5G services in the country.
 While this may be true that slower mobile internet speed is an outcome of late spectrum action in the country, but we cannot ignore the output.

-It has been over 2 years since we have 3G/4G auction and the quality of the cellular internet should have been satisfactory, by now.
+It has been over 2 years since we have a 3G/4G auction and the quality of the cellular internet should have been satisfactory, by now.
 However, the operators seem to be more interested in growing their user-base than ensuring quality mobile internet.